-- Budget adequate resources commensurate with the objective and methodology of consultation. - Select type of method used to conduct a consultation (workshops-national, regional, local, focus groups, advisory groups, surveys).
+- Budget adequate resources commensurate with the objective and methodology of consultation. - Select type of method used to conduct a consultation (workshops-at national, or regional, or local level, focus groups, advisory groups).

+Box 9.
 Jointly Organized Consultation: The Indigenous Peoples' Component of the Human Rights Strengthening Programme HURIST in Kenya

-In Kenya the UNDP OHCHR Human Rights Strengthening Programme's Indigenous Peoples' project jointly organized its preparatory workshop with a coordinating committee led by an Indigenous Peoples' organization.
+In Kenya the UNDP OHCHR Human Rights Strengthening Programme's Indigenous Peoples' project (2004-2005) jointly organized its preparatory workshop with a coordinating committee led by an Indigenous Peoples' organization.
 The locally based committee was made up of several representatives from a broad range of Indigenous Peoples' organizations.
 Criteria for selection to participate in the coordinating committee were designed by the organizations themselves.
 The committee worked with UNDP and OHCHR in identification of participants, agenda setting and facilitation during the workshop.
 This arrangement was identified as a good practice leading towards enhanced capacity development and building trust.